 Artificial Intelligence (AI) is one of the most promising technologies for growth today.
-According to recent data released by the consulting firm Gartner organizations that have implemented AI grew from 4 to 14% between 2018 and 2019.
+According to recent data released by the consulting firm Gartner organizations that have implemented AI grew from 4 to 14% in the last two years.

 AI is a key technology in Industry 4.0 because of all the advantages it brings to companies and all those who want to start a digital transformation process would have to adopt it in their processes.